-As well as exploring Britten’s music, visitors to The Red House can find out more about his and Pears’ lives together.
+The Red House is a place to explore Britten’s music and visitors to site can find out more about his and Pears’ lives together.
 The House, with its classic 1950s/60s interiors, is a mix of formal and cosy, with an eclectic range of books, art, and furniture.
 The large gardens are ideal for wandering around and enjoying the peace and quiet of this corner of Suffolk.

-The Foundation also has a unique archive of manuscripts, documents, artworks, and multi-media materials held in a purpose built Archive.
+The site also holds a unique collection of manuscripts, documents, artworks, and multi-media materials held in a purpose built Archive.
 Access is available by appointment to researchers and drop in for visitors during weekday seasonal opening hours.